 Are you a restorative justice practitioner or an international transitional justice consultant?
 This certificate will help you reflect on your work and increase your knowledge and skills.

-- PAX 534 Foundations for Justice & Peacebuilding I – 6 SH OR PAX 533 Analysis (3 SH) AND PAX 532 Formation for Peacebuilding Practice (3 SH) in SPI
+PAX 533 Analysis (3 SH) AND PAX 532 Formation for Peacebuilding Practice (3 SH) (in SPI)

-- PAX 571 Restorative Justice: Principles, Theories & Applications – 3 SH
+- PAX 571 Restorative Justice: Principles, Theories & Applications (3 SH)

-- Organizational development courses (in SPI)
+- Organizational leadership course (in SPI)

 - Community Organizing (in SPI)

-- STAR (Fall, Spring or SPI)
+- STAR (fall, spring or SPI)